-In the book HItty: Her First Hundred Years, by Rachel
+In the book Hitty: Her First Hundred Years,

 but if I've left one out, let me know!